1. Dr. Taku Jiromaru (President Director of OME Inc. & Conference Service Inc. and Faculty Member of Kurume University)

 Dr. Bosman has authored over 50 publications in international and national journals and conferences.
 In addition, she has recently authored the text, Teaching the entrepreneurial mindset to engineers (Springer-Verlag GmbH, 2018).
 She has obtained over $1M USD in education research funding from agencies including the National Foundation (NSF), Environmental Protection Agency (EPA), and the National Aeronautics and Space Administration (NASA).
 She has been an invited speaker and workshop facilitator for over 20 engagements.
 She is actively engaged in the American Society for Engineering Education (ASEE) and currently serves as a division officer.

-5. Ms. Crystal Jing LUO, and Mr. Donn Emmanuel GONDA
+4. Ms. Crystal Jing LUO, (The University of Hong Kong (HKU)) and Mr. Donn Emmanuel GONDA (The Hong Kong University of Science and Technology)

 Title: Code Free Bot: An easy way to jumpstart your chatbot!